ashumeow/cryptography-I/week-3/assignments/_ExtraCredit/solution_python.md

-Only Solution hints (almost 75%) will be provided...
+Only Solution hints (almost 75%) will be provided with <a href="https://github.com/ashumeow/cryptography-I/tree/master/week-3/assignments/_ExtraCredit/tests/python">some more</a>... ;)
 <br><br>
 Headers ;)
 ```py